percona/pmm/docs/setting-up/client/mongodb.md

 ## Enabling Profiling

 For [MongoDB](https://www.mongodb.com) to work correctly with Query Analytics, you need to enable profiling in your `mongod` configuration.
-When started without profiling enabled, Query Analytics displays the following warning:

-!!! alert alert-info "Note"

-    **A warning message is displayed when profiling is not enabled**

-    It is required that profiling of the monitored MongoDB databases be enabled, however profiling is not enabled by default because it may reduce the performance of your MongoDB server.
+(Profiling is not enabled by default because it may reduce the performance of your MongoDB server.)

 ### Enabling Profiling on Command Line